msmbuilder/msmbuilder/doc/background.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 https://github.com/rmcgibbo/slidedeck/issues/31
 `This slide deck <http://cdn.rawgit.com/kyleabeauchamp/MixtapeTalk/master/index.html>`_,
-by Kyle A. Beauchamp, gives an introduction to the MSMBuilder (formerly Mixtape) package and the design of its Python API.
+by Kyle A. Beauchamp, gives an introduction to the MSMBuilder (formerly called Mixtape) package and the design of its Python API.
 The code for the slides
 can be found
 `here <https://github.com/kyleabeauchamp/MixtapeTalk>`_.